RaccDrop: HTML Smuggling Made Simple

 - Click Choose File and select the file you want to smuggle

-- Pick an encoding method from the dropdown
+- Pick an encoding method from the dropdown (or select Full trash panda combo to chain multiple layers)

-- Click Smuggle It!
+- Click Execute Drop

 - A self-contained HTML file downloads automatically (named